 If you'd like to be in England for the event or want to host your own celebration wherever you are, you need to start planning.
 To help you do just that check out background, details, general info and links to the most useful websites I can find - plus all the forays into English history you've come to expect.
 Enjoy!

-The Prince of Wales' younger son, Prince Harry, will marry American actress Meghan Markle on Saturday, May 19th.
-The wedding will be held at Windsor Castle and Meghan's father will walk her down the aisle to give her away.
+The Prince of Wales' younger son, Prince Harry, married American actress Meghan Markle on Saturday, May 19th 2018.
+The wedding was held on a fine sunny day in St. George's Chapel at Windsor Castle.

-The bride will have flower girls and page boys attending her, but no bride's maid, while Prince William will be his younger brother's best man.
-The Duchess of Cambridge will attend the wedding with Prince George and Princess Charlotte, but baby Prince Louis will be staying back home in the nursery.
+The bride had flower girls and page boys attending her, but no bride's maid, and started the walk down the isle on her own until she met.
+Prince Charles.
+Prince William was his younger brother's best man.
+The Duchess of Cambridge attended the wedding with Prince George and Princess Charlotte, but baby Prince Louis stayed back home in the nursery.

 Wills marries Kate and you're all invited is how one newspaper headlined the event of the year.
 And they're not wrong.
 Everyone in the UK will get an extra bank holiday on April 29th to join in the celebration.
 Add to that the many overseas visitors we're expecting and it's beginning to sound like one grand party.